 - Both Teachers

-- Teachings draw on Buddhism, Western Mysteries, contemporary psychology, science and intercultural and trans-cultural experience
+- Their teachings draw on Buddhism, Western Mysteries, contemporary psychology, science and intercultural and trans-cultural experience.

 - Wasteland to Pureland is a contemporary guide to awakening in the 21st Century